kubernetes/community/contributors/design-proposals/local-ephemeral-storage.md

 * Provide storage usage isolation for non-shared partitions.
 * Support for I/O isolation using CFS & blkio cgroups.
   * IOPS isn't safe to be a schedulable resource.
 IOPS on rotational media is very limited compared to other resources like CPU and Memory.
 This leads to severe resource stranding.
-  * Blkio cgroup + CFS based I/O isolation doesn't provide deterministic behavior compared to memory and cpu cgroups.
+  * Blkio cgroup + CFS (Completely Fair Scheduler) based I/O isolation doesn't provide deterministic behavior compared to memory and cpu cgroups.
 Years of experience at Google with Borg has taught that relying on blkio or I/O scheduler isn't suitable for multi-tenancy.
   * Blkio cgroup based I/O isolation isn't suitable for SSDs.
 Turning on CFQ on SSDs will hamper performance.
 Its better to statically partition SSDs and share them instead of using CFS.
   * I/O isolation can be achieved by using a combination of static partitioning and remote storage.
 This proposal recommends this approach with illustrations below.